Weather Update 1 Feb 2016 @ 2100 MST -- All Symposium Events on Schedule!

 Welcome!
 On behalf of the Rocky Mountain Chapter of AFCEA and wonderful citizens of the Pikes Peak region, I’d like to welcome you to the Rocky Mountain CYBERSPACE Symposium 2016!

 The Symposium provides a national forum for industry and government to work together to help solve the challenges of cybersecurity, community cyber readiness and national defense.

 Our theme this year is: “Managing Risk in Cyberspace: Defining/Measuring/Mitigating/Operating Through” and we have a great mix of interesting and thought-provoking speakers and panelists planned.
 We also have a huge Exhibit Hall full of industry, academia and non-profit organizations that will really give you a chance to learn about the cutting edge of the cyber business.

 Whether you are an individual attendee, a sponsor, an exhibitor, a speaker or one of our many volunteers, we know you’ll find this year’s symposium a great event because of the interesting people you’ll meet, the stimulating discussions you’ll have, the great opportunities for business and the awe-inspiring atmosphere at the edge of the Rockies.
-And, just like 2015, we are providing free entrance to all three days of the Symposium for military and government attendees.
+Also, just like 2015, we are providing free entrance to all three days of the Symposium for military and government attendees.